 If you’ve read through our roundup of the best project management software, you’ll know that we’re big fans of Trello and Jira here at Cloudwards.
 Trello is one the best kanban boards out there, while Jira is probably one of the best tools for Agile teams.
-In this article, we’ll show you how to setup a Trello-Jira integration and get the best of both worlds.
+In this article, our project management experts will show you how to setup a Trello-Jira integration and get the best of both worlds.

 - The integration is set up and maintained by Trello; at time of writing, there is no way to set up the connection, so you can control Trello from Jira.